zappascout/devil_notes-sources/docs/notes_16_devil.md

 deny the discordant information rather than seek to form a synthesis, because its preferred truth is binary and fixed;
 (iii) tends to see the world
-as fragmentary and composed of *things*, with the whole being a sum of parts and always reducible back to those parts—a perspective it applies also to people (which is why prosody, facial expression, body language have little or no purchase).
+as fragmentary and composed of *things*, with the "whole" being a sum of parts and always reducible back to those parts—a perspective it applies also to people (which is why prosody, facial expression, body language have little or no purchase with the left hemisphere).
 (iv) It recognizes and is drawn to fixity, stasis, the inanimate ("machines and tools are alone coded in the left hemisphere");
-(v)is most at home with the explicit and therefore struggles to recognize metaphor, myth, irony, humor, the poetic;
+(v) is most at home with the explicit and therefore struggles to recognize metaphor, myth, irony, humor or the poetic.
-(vi) if
-offered a story with episodes jumbled, the left hemisphere will reorder them according to similarity rather than narrative sense;
+(vi) If offered a story with episodes jumbled, the left hemisphere will reorder them according to similarity rather than narrative sense, and;
-(vii) it excels at
-"fine analytic sequencing" and complex linguistic syntax, with a larger vocabulary than the right hemisphere;
+(vii) it excels at "fine analytic sequencing" and complex linguistic syntax, with a larger vocabulary than the right hemisphere;
-(viii) is preternaturally
-confident and optimistic, being disinclined to recognize its own limitations;
+(viii) is preternaturally confident and optimistic, being disinclined to recognize its own limitations;
 (ix) deals with simple rhythms, but little else of music, although there is evidence that as musicians learn a piece and it becomes grooved and familiar, the left hemisphere takes over.

 In contrast (and complement) to the left hemisphere, the right is: